menu

 Demographics

 The people who call Osage home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Osage residents report their race to be White, followed by Native American.
-Important ancestries of people in Osage include German, Irish, Norwegian, English, and Polish.
+Important ancestries of people in Osage include German, Irish, English, Norwegian, and Polish.

 The most common language spoken in Osage is English.
 Other important languages spoken here include Polish and Spanish.